shino369/dynamic-mount-vue-experiment/README.md

-# Guide To Use Vue.js in Currently CakePHP project
+# Guide To Use Vue.js in Current CakePHP project
 ### vue version @3.2.45

 This project is aim to `dynamically mounting vue.js view/component to anywhere` in the php generated HTML tempalte by simply inserting a `.ctp` component as entry point.
 As there is only minimal configuration in PHP side, you can use it in other kind of server side old project.